opennetworkinglab/aether-docs/edge_deployment/overview.rst

-For users looking for a development or fully software-simulated environment, there is ``Aether-in-a-Box (AiaB)`` - instructions for running this can be found in the :doc:`Aether SD-Core Developer Guide </developer/sdcore>`.
+For users looking for a development or fully software-simulated environment, there is ``Aether-in-a-Box (AiaB)`` - instructions for running this can be found in the :doc:`Setting Up Aether-in-a-Box </developer/aiab>`.
 AiaB is only suitable for testing and developing software, and can't connect to physical hardware, but is a good choice for learning about the different software components within Aether.